 In this exclusive Prioritised member

-session, our panellists, Cindy Alvarez, Michelle Lotia, Steve Portigal, and Saielle Montgomery discussed how important discovery and research is in product management while providing insights on how it can be used to influence key product decisions.
+session, our panellists, Cindy Alvarez, Michelle Lotia, Steve Portigal, and Saielle DaSilva discussed how important discovery and research is in product management while providing insights on how it can be used to influence key product decisions.

-The panel, moderated by Saielle Montgomery
+The panel, moderated by Saielle DaSilva

 Watch the entire session in full or read on for a few of our panellists’ key points and tips: